suzuito/chat001-web-angular/SMOKETEST.md

 #### SidemenuComponent

-* Can open side menu using right up toggle opener.
+* Open side menu using right up toggle opener.
-* Can close side menu using right up toggle opener.
+* Close side menu using right up toggle opener.
+* Close side menu when an user click out of side menu area.
 * Display agent name, description and image.
 * Display shortened agent name, description if there is the one.

 * Click "画像の更新" and route to ProfileAvatarEditorComponent
-* Click "編集する" and open dialog of ProfileEditorComponent
+* Click "編集する" and open ProfileEditor

 * Click "新着順" and route to RoomsComponent with query 'd=0'
 * Click "人気順" and route to RoomsComponent with query 'd=1'